ASHmd97/ASHmd97/README.md

 <br>
 <div align=center>
-<h5>A Software Engineer 💻 trying to learn new things everyday.
+<h5>A Software Developer 💻 trying to learn new things everyday.
 Most of my tech experince is focused on all the technologies shown in the above, and I will be adding whatever I learn in the future into the stack 😄</h5>
   </div>

 <h2 align="center">🔥 GitHub Stats 🔥</h2>